Taste Almost Heaven’s Wildest Food

-Taste this garlicky, oniony ramp across the state in community dinners, your favorite restaurant specials or even as part of specialty wines and jellies.
+West Virginia’s favorite perennial peaks in April.
+You can taste delicious, oniony ramps across the state in community dinners, your favorite restaurant specials or even as part of specialty wines and jellies.

 Get some grub at a community ramp dinner.
 The Annual Feast of the Ramson is in the self-proclaimed ramp capital of the world: Richwood.
-The grandaddy of all Appalachian ramp feeds features a menu full of ramps, ham, bacon, potatoes, brown beans, cornbread and sassafras tea.
+The most prominent of all Appalachian ramp feeds features a menu full of ramps, ham, bacon, potatoes, brown beans, cornbread and sassafras tea.

-Or, head on over to Elkins for its Annual Ramps & Rails Festivals, where you can vote for your favorite ramp recipe while enjoying live music, fun games and other ramp-filled foods.
-Or join the Lumberjack Competition and Ramp Feast at Camp Creek State Park, where you can get your fill of ramp casserole while watching lumberjacks and jills saw away.
+You can also visit Elkins for its Annual Ramps & Rails Festivals, where you can vote for your favorite ramp recipe while enjoying live music, fun games and other ramp-filled foods.
+Alternatively, join the Lumberjack Competition and Ramp Feast at Camp Creek State Park, where you can get your fill of ramp casserole while watching lumberjacks saw away.

-West Virginia restaurants highlight this stinky wild leek every season.
-Bluegrass Kitchen in Charleston has had dishes like ramps with pasta or Johnnycakes, and sister restaurant Tricky Fish has served up steak tacos in corn tortillas topped with a mix of grilled peppers and pickled ramps.
+West Virginia restaurants highlight this state favorite every season.
+Bluegrass Kitchen in Charleston has dishes like ramps with pasta or Johnnycakes, and sister restaurant Tricky Fish has served up steak tacos in corn tortillas topped with a mix of grilled peppers and pickled ramps.
 Just down the road, Starlings Coffee and Provisions created a sourdough pizza with a Parmesan Alfredo sauce, bacon, asparagus and ramps.

 If you’d rather get down and dirty, the Elkhorn Inn & Theater has a “Foodie Foraging Excursion” for ramps, where guests ride an ATV up “ramp mountain” and forage for wild ramps.
 Then, you can work with Chef Dan to make ramp pesto or pickled ramps with your bounty.